We Love You Mr. President

 No script.
 No donor.
 Just me—the citizen who followed his heart.
 White House verified twice.
 Hand-signed on the Resolute Desk.
 Archived next to the Constitution.
 First civilian ever to put five words in the presidential record.
 Proof: love beats cold.
 One voice matters.

-Early December—right around the time I matched with her.
-Tuesday was set: candlelight, beer, us opening the second White House letter together.
+Tuesday was set: candlelight, cold beer, and the two of us opening the second White House letter together.
 I waited.
-Didn’t want to read it alone.
+I didn’t want to read it alone.

 She canceled.